cairo-book/cairo-book/src/ch10-01-how-to-write-tests.md

 1. Install [Cairo Profiler][cairo profiler] from Software Mansion.
 2. Install [Go][go], [Graphviz][graphviz] and [pprof][pprof], all of them are required to visualize the generated profile output.
-3. Run `snforge test` command with `--save-trace-data` flag. `snforge` will produce a trace file for each passing test.
-These files will be stored in the _snfoundry_trace_ directory of your project.
-4. Run `snforge test --build-profile`, generating the corresponding output files in the _profile_ directory.
+3. Run `snforge test --build-profile`, generating a trace file for each passing test, stored in the _snfoundry_trace_ directory of your project.
+This command also generates the corresponding output files in the _profile_ directory.
-5. Run `go tool pprof -http=":8000" path/to/profile/output.pb.gz` to analyse a profile.
+4. Run `go tool pprof -http=":8000" path/to/profile/output.pb.gz` to analyse a profile.
 This will start a web server at the specified port.

 Let's reuse the `sum_n` function studied above: